TrellTrell/Shop-Tweaks-Reimagined/README.md

 # Shop Tweaks

-Tweaks the discord shop a little more than the last one
+Brings back the look of the old Discord Shop with a few extra things.

 ### What it changes: